Dominik Hangleiter

 Media & Outreach

-24/11 I wrote an op-ed in the German outlet of the Scientific American, Spektrum der Wissenschaft on the relevance of research on quantum advantage.
+24/11 I wrote an op-ed in the German edition of the Scientific American, Spektrum der Wissenschaft on the relevance of research on quantum advantage.

 23/12 Our experimental demonstration of fault-tolerant circuits on many logical qubits published in Nature has received a lot of attention, e.g., on Quanta magazine, Spektrum.de, Scott Aaronson's blog shtetl-optimized, and phys.org.